vippsas/vipps-ecom-api/vipps-ecom-api.md

 callback-mt-3.vipps.no\
 callback-mt-4.vipps.no

 Please make sure that requests from these servers are allowed through firewalls, etc.

+**Note:** Vipps may change the IP addresses that we make callbacks from.
+To ensure that you are whitelisting the corrects IP addresses please use these hostnames.

 ## Callback endpoints